0x4D5352/ddt/README.md

 pass the corresponding model name into the `-m` or `--model` flag.
 If the model you wish to test is not listed, reference the model list from [this](https://github.com/openai/openai-cookbook/blob/main/examples/How_to_count_tokens_with_tiktoken.ipynb) OpenAI Cookbook.

-### Config File

-If you wish to configure DDT without passing multiple command line flags, you can provide a configuration file in JSON format with the `--config /path/to/config.json` flag.
-Any value not specified within the config will use the default arguments.

 ## What are Tokens?